brummiesteven/testclone/content/02_development_practices/readme.md

 ## Task 1: Branch Protection

 - Familiarise yourselves with GitHub Flow and/or Release Flow and discuss how you will work with code changes and deployments in the project.
-- Document your approach to branching in a CONTRIBUTING file
+- Document your approach to branching in a **CONTRIBUTING** file
-- Review the options to protect the **main** branch and ensure that at least one review is required on all Pull Requests before they are merged to `main`
+- Review the options to protect the `main` branch and ensure that at least one review is required on all Pull Requests before they are merged to `main`

 ## Task 2: Required Review

 - Add a **CODEOWNERS** file and update your branch protection to require a review from the relevant specialist or owner.

-## Other things to work into this section

-- Dependabot
-- Codespaces/Liveshare
-- Repository Members and permissions
-- Repository Visibility
-- GitHub Teams

 ## Extension